Visitor # 53001 since 26.FEB.2003

 VW uses 13mm ball studs for ends on two of the shift linkage components.
 Over time and due to lack of lubrication, these ball studs can become corroded and/or worn.

-To replace the ball stud, you must remove the affected linkage end, drill out the pressed in ball stud base (5/16" drill bit), then use a punch to drive out the old ball stud.
-Then using the 5/16" bit, ream out the hole for the new stud.
-Insert the stud and lock washer, tighten down the nut (you can also use a thread lock compound as well) and re-install the linkage end on the transmission.
+To replace the ball stud, you must remove the linkage piece that that stud is attached to.
+The factory ball studs are usually pressed into place and then welded on the back side.
+So you can try grinding off the back side weld bead and then press out the old stud.
+Or you can drill out the ball stud base (5/16" or 8mm drill bit) part way then use a punch to drive out the old ball stud.
+Then using the 5/16" or 8mm drill bit, ream out the hole for the new stud.
+Insert the stud and lock washer, tighten down the nut to 10-13 ft.lb.
+You can also use a thread lock compound as well and re-install the linkage end on the transmission.
 Don't forget to lubricate the socket with some grease before installing the socket.
-Below is how I rebuilt my transaxle selector shaft:
+Below is how I rebuilt my trans-axle selector shaft:

 You can follow the steps above (holding cursor over each image will pop up a description of the procedure).
 Note that in images 4 and 5 (above) I pictured the selector lever with the ball stud for the Missing LinkZ shift linkage kit.
 Ball stud replacement doesn't require the Missing LinkZ to be used and rest assured that if you do order the Missing LinkZ linkage, the ball studs required for the basic installation are included.
 If you have some exiting studs that are worn, then order the replacements.

-To reinstall the lever on the transaxle, it should be pointing straight up when the shaft is in the middle position.
-The teeth on the splines are fairly coarse so its not hard to find the correct orientation.
+To reinstall the lever on the trans-axle, it should be pointing straight up when the shaft is in the middle position.
+The teeth on the splines are fairly coarse so it is not hard to find the correct orientation.
 While I've illustrated the procedure for rebuilding the selector shaft, the procedure would be the same for the ball studs on the relay lever or selector lever.
 Mine were in good condition, so I only replaced the worn one on the selector shaft.

 To install the selector lever extension, when converting a 4-speed shift linkage to the 5-speed version, you'll need to grind/drill out the ball stud in the selector lever.
 This is best done with the selector lever removed from the vehicle.
 The process is identical to the ball stud replacement above.
-If you opted for the larger diameter stud in the selector lever extension, you'll need to enlarge the hole left when you pressed out the ball stud.
-Likely you'll need to drill a 1/2" - 9/16" dia. hole in the end of the selector lever to allow room for the stud in the selector lever extension.
-For the smaller stud, you may need to enlarge the hole to approx. 3/8" to insert the stud.
-The hole will be about where the black dot is in the above image (this is of course a 5-speed selector lever) and in the real 4-speed selector lever, the lever arm would end just past the end of the ball stud which was in the hole you just drilled out.
-And of course, if you had the 5-speed selector lever to begin with you would not need to do anything, since it is the correct part to begin with.
-And if I had a photo of a 4-speed selector lever, I would be happy to put it in place of the ablve image, but that is the best I have.
-If you have a better picture, send it along.
+If you opted for the larger diameter bolt in the selector lever extension, you'll need to enlarge the hole left when you pressed out the ball stud.
+Likely you'll need to drill a 1/2" - 9/16" dia. hole in the end of the selector lever to allow room for the clamping bolt for the selector lever extension.
+For the smaller bolt, you may need to enlarge the hole to approx. 3/8" to insert the clamp bolt.
+The hole will be about where the black dot is in photo #2 (this is of course a 5-speed selector lever) and in the real 4-speed selector lever, the lever arm would end just past the end of the ball stud which was in the hole you just drilled out.

 So, how do you go about "tuning up" your shift linkage?
 The two enemies of any mechanical linkage are improper adjustment/alignment and excessive play/slop.